US Senate votes to begin debate on Biden COVID-19 relief bill

 "The time is now to move forward with big, bold, strong relief for the American people," Senate Democratic Leader Chuck Schumer said.

-Security was tight at the U.S. Capitol, the scene of a deadly assault in January, after police warned that a militia group might try to attack.
-But there were no signs of protesters around the complex early on Thursday.
+Security was tight at the U.S. Capitol, the scene of a deadly assault in January by followers of then President Donald Trump, a Republican.
+Police warned that a militia group might try to attack on Thursday, but there were few protesters around the complex.

 The relief bill, Biden's top legislative priority, includes funding for vaccines and medical supplies, extends jobless assistance and provides a new round of emergency financial aid to households, small businesses and state and local governments.
 Opinion polls indicate broad public support.